-When someone shares a genuine frustration with AI like a hallucination, a bias, or a workflow meltdown, like clockwork the replies are always the same:
+When people share their real frustration with AI like a hallucination, a bias, or a workflow explosion, like clockwork the replies are always the same:

-It’s the ultimate deflection.
-Not a flaw in the technology, but in you.
+It's the ultimate deflection.
+It's not a flow in the technology, it's in you and your fat fingers.

-Welcome to the Scotsman AI Fallacy: the rhetorical sleight-of-hand where true AI is always just out of reach, redefined with every wave of criticism.
-The goalposts aren’t just moving, they’re bobbing on a buoy in a stormy sea of hype.
-One minute AGI means "human-like reasoning," the next it’s "stochastic parroting with extra steps."
+Welcome to the Scotsman AI Fallacy era.
+It's a rhetorical sleight-of-hand where true AI is always just out of reach, redefined with every wave of criticism.
+The goalpost is bobbing on a buoy in a stormy sea of hype.
+One minute AGI means "human-like reasoning," the next it's "stochastic parroting with extra steps."
 Try to pin it down, and the evangelists drag it into deeper water.
 "Ah, but that’s not real AI..."

-Sam Altman’s AGI?
-A shapeshifter.
-One day it’s an existential threat; the next, a co-pilot for spreadsheets.
+What is Sam Altman's definition of AGI?
+For all I know, it's a skinchanger.
+One day it's an existential threat, the next, your co-pilot for spreadsheets.
 Critique its feasibility, and the definition morphs by breakfast.
-It’s a convenient magic trick.
-When AI stumbles, the problem is never the tech’s limitations, it’s your ignorance, your impatience, your lack of imagination.
+It's a convenient magic trick.
+When AI stumbles, the problem is never the tech's limitations, it's your ignorance, your impatience, your lack of imagination.

 The Pattern: